MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

     ![Over capacity instances details](media/analytics-over-capacity-instances-details.PNG "Over capacity instances details")

 - **Footfall power hours**.
 This heat map identifies patterns in over-capacity instances across day and time.
-In the following example, using a weekly time frame view, you can identify which hours during the wekk store occupancy exceeded the maximum occupancy threshold and plan for any adjustments to schedule, staffing, or other adjustments.
+In the following example, using a weekly time frame view (set in the date picker), you can identify which hours exceeded the maximum occupancy threshold, and plan then make any necessary adjustmens to schedule and staffing.

     ![Footfall power hours](media/analytics-footfall-power-hours.PNG "Footfall power hours")

     > [!NOTE]
     > If you haven't set a **Maximum occupancy** value in the mobile app, you'll see a placeholder that prompts you to download or go to the mobile app to set a value.
 After you configure the **Maximum occupancy** value, you'll see a tool tip in the web app that prompts you to [set up alerts and notifications in the Command Center](web-app-command-center.md).

 - **Footfall at Entrance x**.
 You can view trends for individual zones in these line graphs (for example, **Footfall at Entrance 1**).

     ![Footfall at Entrance 1 example](media/analytics-footfall-entrance-x.PNG "Footfall at Entrance 1 example")

     To see data for each individual entrance, hover over the desired data in the graph.

     ![Data for individual entrance](media/analytics-23.PNG "Data for individual entrance")